 Dr. and Mrs. Wiley had 2 daughters born in Dresden.
 Lois Yvonne Wiley was born on the 30th of January, 1899 and Mary Leaellor Wiley was born on the 24th of December, 1901.
 They resided at 40 Brown Street in Dresden.
 Sadly Mary died of pneumonia on the 10th of May, 1904.
 She was buried at the Dresden Cemetery.

 Dr. and Mrs. Wiley moved to Brantford, Ontario in 1905.
 Dr. Wiley was Medical Officer of the Brantford Public Schools.
 He served as an Alderman in Brantford in 1916 and 1917.

 In his spare time, Dr. Wiley enjoyed lawn bowling and playing golf.
 He was a member of the Gore Lodge and the Doric Lodge, A.F. & A.M., the Woodman of the World, the I.O.O.F. and the Canadian Order of Foresters.
 Dr. Wiley was the first President of the Brantford Lions Club.

 Dr. Wiley married Annie “Gertrude” Best, on the 30th of April, 1918.
-She was born in Leeds County on the 13th of April, 1891.
+Mrs. Wiley was born in Leeds County on the 13th of April, 1891.
 She was the youngest of 2 children born to Edwin Best and the former Jessie Stuart.
 Her parents were farmers and she had a sister named Mary.
-Her parents were farmers.
 Dr. and Mrs. Wiley were not known to have had any children together.
 Mrs. Wiley was a nurse.

 Dr. Wiley retired from the practice of medicine in 1945.